enonic/old-xp-doc/doc/developer/apps/controller/request.rst

   Name of the repository branch, one of: ``draft``, ``master``.

 params
-  Name/value pairs with the URI query parameters from the request.
+  Name/value pairs with the query/form parameters from the request.

-formParams
-  Name/value pairs with the form parameters submitted in the request.

 headers
   Name/value pairs with the HTTP request headers.

 cookies
   Name/value pairs with the HTTP request cookies.